 Glaucoma has no known cure, and Dr. Chen’s research interests include investigating new imaging technologies that will enable physicians to diagnosis the disease sooner and to have a more sensitive tool that better detects disease progression.
-Dr. Chen was the leader for the initial clinical studies that evaluated spectral domain optical coherence tomography (OCT) for glaucoma care as well as swept source imaging while working with Johannes de Boer, PhD of Massachusetts General Hospital.
+Dr. Chen was the leader for the initial clinical studies that evaluated spectral domain optical coherence tomography (OCT) for glaucoma care as well as swept source imaging while working with Johannes de Boer, PhD of the Massachusetts General Hospital.
 She continues to collaborate with him and other researchers at Mass General.

 As an Associate Professor of Ophthalmology at Harvard Medical School, Dr. Chen is grateful to continue giving back to the community by teaching medical students, resident and fellows.
 She shares her in-depth glaucoma knowledge around the world through her glaucoma book entitled, Glaucoma Surgery, which is published by Elsevier.

 View Dr. Chen’s online bio for more information.